DJreyaB/Data-Engineering-Udacity/Data-Modeling/PostGres/Project/README.md

 # Data Modeling With Postgres

 ## Installation
-The provided requirements file contains all external python libraries needed for to run this project.
+The provided requirements file contains all external python libraries needed to run this project.
 Install using:
 ```
 pip install -r requirements.txt
 ```